artsy/artsy.github.io/_posts/2015-11-12-Using-OCR-To-Fix-A-Hilarious-Bug.markdown

 end
 ```

-So all we do is find all the text in an image, and then remove any garbage characters or artificats from the OCR analysis, and then use 30 as an arbitrary cutoff to determine if an image was problematic.
+So all we do is find all the text in an image, and then remove any garbage characters or artifacts from the OCR analysis, and then use 30 as an arbitrary cutoff to determine if an image was problematic.
 If the image had more than 30 characters as detected by the OCR library, we wound up unsetting it from the artist.

 The additional logic to set artist covers from their iconic artworks was already in place, and I ran this script in production, identifying and unsetting over 1000 problematic thumbnails.
 And we haven't gotten any new reports of this bug since then :)